mcmtilman/SwiftPuLP/README.md

 ### Generating a unique LpVariable instance for each variable

 The Python counterparts of the Swift model elements are generated when the solver tries to solve the model.
-Since a given variable may occur multiple times in the objective function and / or one or more constraints, this may result in multiple LpVariables being generated for each Swift variable.

-PuLP can run into problems when this happens.
-Hence converting variables into Python relies on a variable cache to keep track of the first Python object generated for each variable *name*.
-The following example illustrates the impact.
+Since a given variable may occur multiple times in the objective function and / or one or more constraints, this may result in multiple LpVariables being generated for each Swift distinct variable.
+Converting variables into Python relies on a variable cache to keep track of the Python object generated for each new variable encountered.

+In the following scenario only one LpVariable instance will be generated, which is OK.

+    guard let x = Variable("x") else {...}

+    let y = x

+In the following scenario however, PuLP may still run into problems.

-    guard let x = Variable("x"), let z = Variable("x", domain: .integer) else {...}
+    guard let x = Variable("x"), let y = Variable("x", domain: .integer) else {...}

-Both these variables will be mapped onto the same Python LpVariable (whichever variable comes first wins).
-Currently no error is generated when such a conflict arises.
+Each variable is mapped onto a different Python LpVariable with the same name.
+Validation of the model will contain errors whenever a variable name is reused for different variable instances.

 ## Examples